Tom's Guide Verdict

 There are some reasons to splurge for the MacBook Pro with M1, though.
 You get better sustained performance for larger tasks, because the MacBook Pro has a fan and the Air does not.
 And I do appreciate that the MacBook Pro has a brighter display and a better GPU for its opening price.
 If Apple threw in two more Thunderbolt ports I think the Pro would be an easier sell.

 Overall, I really like the 13-inch MacBook Pro with M1 and it’s an excellent choice for power users.
-But I think for the vast majority of people the MacBook Air M1 is “Pro” enough.
+But I think for the vast majority of people the MacBook Air M1 is “Pro” enough for now.